percona/pxc_scheduler_handler/README.md

 Given this the script must not only get the list of ProxySQL nodes but validate them.

 In terms of checks we do:
-We check if the node were we are has a lock or if can acquire one.
+We check if the node where we are has a lock or if can acquire one.
 If not we will return nil to indicate the program must exit given either there is already another node holding the lock or this node is not in a good state to acquire a lock.
 All the DB operations are done connecting locally to the ProxySQL node running the scheduler.